 If the platforms see a point in changing the rules of the game, they can easily exclude a driver, punish a driver or take measures against any other stakeholder involved in the business.
 As we saw in the demands of the Union, ride-hailing companies do exercise this power.
 Moreover, while ride-hailing companies earn commissions from drivers, they operate merely as marketplaces and offer few sustainable benefits to driver-partners.

-Now the matter of concern is that should we allow this sort of power to any platform?
+Now the matter of concern is whether we should allow this sort of power to any platform.
 And if so what should be the mechanism that we can use for making sure that the power is being used justly?

 In ride-hailing, the most important relationships are 1) aggregator (company/platform) vs drivers 2) Aggregator vs riders.